kolodny/safetest/README.md

    ***

-   If you're using Vitest you'd use these scripts instead:
+   If you're using Vitest you'd use these instead:

    ```json
    {